compendio/goldbug-manual/README.md

 ![Abbildung: Alice, Bob, Ed und Mary im Echo-Grid - Ein Beispiel für das Echo](/images/Echo_Chat_Grid_Example.png)

-The following examples of the figure can be further discussed - they use a few vocabulary and processes of functions of the GoldBug client, so that the program inexperienced readers can also skip this section and once with the basic functions (installation, chat, e-mail , File transfer or URL search) and then be able to retrieve and understand these technical examples at a later date):
+The following examples of the figure can be further discussed - they use a few vocabulary and processes of functions of the GoldBug client, so that in the program inexperienced readers can also skip this section and refer back once the basic functions (installation, chat, e-mail, File transfer or URL search) have been explained – so that these technical examples are understood at a later date):

 Alice (IP = E1) and Bob (IP = C3) have exchanged their public key and are connected via the following IP neighbors: E1-E3-E5-E6-C3.